How Coronavirus is Affecting Funerals

 Each family we are looking after will be updated as anything changes that directly affects them.

 It is a strange world that we are living in at this time, and many normal practices have had to be suspended or adapted in order to fight this virus, unfortunately funerals are included in this.
+It's important to remember that you still have choices available for funeral services and we'll do everything we can to accommodate your requests.

 We will discuss with each family individually what we feel has a realistic possibility of taking place, although this is of course outside our control and will need to be amended if guidance changes.